Anthony Tata

 In 2020, Tata joined the Pentagon in a senior civilian advisory role to Defense Secretary Mark Esper.
 On April 23, 2020 Trump nominated Tata to the post of Under Secretary of Defense for Policy.
-His nomination was submitted to the Senate on June 11, 2020, but a hearing on his confirmation was cancelled on July 30, and the White House planned to withdraw the nomination.
+His nomination was submitted to the Senate on June 11, 2020; a hearing on his confirmation was cancelled on July 30, and the White House planned to withdraw the nomination.
 Later, Tata was appointed as "the official Performing the Duties of the Deputy Undersecretary of Defense for Policy reporting to the acting Under Secretary of Defense for Policy, James Anderson."
 Following Anderson's resignation after the November 2020 elections, Tata served as the de facto acting Under Secretary under the official title "Performing the Duties of Under Secretary of Defense for Policy" until his resignation on January 15, 2021.

-Early life
+Early life and education

 Tata was born in Norfolk, Virginia, the second son of Robert Tata and Martha Jeraldine Morris Tata.
 In 1981, Tata received a Bachelor of Science from the United States Military Academy and chose Infantry as his branch of service.
 While serving as a National Security Fellow at the John F. Kennedy School of Government at Harvard University, Tata earned a Master of Arts in International Relations from the Catholic University of America.
 Tata is a graduate of the U.S. Army's Ranger School.
 Tata graduated from the School of Advanced Military Studies with a master's degree in Military Art and Science.